GlobalLink Web navigation logo

 1. Automated translation tools

-Finally, automatic translation tools are helpful throughout the localization process.
+Finally, automatic translation tools are necessary throughout the localization process.
 While this tool is usually included in a TMS, it can be useful to leverage different translation tools to help with initial translation drafts, easing the workload on human translators who perform the necessary revisions.

 Integrating these tools can help you achieve more accurate and culturally sensitive UI localization, improve user experience, and enhance engagement across different markets.

-Out Of 5 G2 Rating
+4.5 Out Of 5 Based On G2 Reviews

 GlobalLink Web footer logo

-© 2025 TransPerfect | All Rights Reserved
+© 2026 TransPerfect | All Rights Reserved